ThierrySans/clickhero/README.md

 - When a catcher catches the runner, it wins
 - A player can press the back button and start a new game

-###Description of additional features that will be complete by the Final version
+### Description of additional features that will be complete by the Final version
 - A player can invite friend by sending a request to another player
 - Notification of all the requests
 - Can see if a friend is online or not
 - Add more power ups to increase the game flexibility and playability

-###Description of the technology that you will use
+### Description of the technology that you will use
 - Bootstrap (frontend)
 - Canvas (frontend)
 - Node.js (backend)
 - Peerjs (backend)

-###Description of the technical challenges
+### Description of the technical challenges
 - Use canvas to generate maps
 - Use Peerjs to connect two browsers and communicate in real time
+- Use Bootstrap to let the app be responsive
+- Used mongodb (it is not working when we deployed it, so we removed then)